endojs/endo/docs/secure-coding-guide.md

 ```

 Hardening also protects against one client changing the behavior of a shared
 API object.
-Imagine different service that provides two methods to one
+Imagine a different service that provides two methods to one
 customer, and a third method to another:

 ```js